Actify

 Final 15 minutes

-Bring all pods back together for the final reveal.
-Announce winners, give a small prize (bragging rights work fine), and close with one whole-group activity: a group photo, a 60-second standing ovation for the organizing team, or a rapid-fire 'shout out someone from another pod who impressed you.'
-The closing moment is what people photograph and remember — make it collective, not competitive.
+Bring all pods back together for the reveal.
+Announce winners, give a small prize (bragging rights work fine), and close with one whole-group moment: a group photo, a shoutout round ('name someone from another pod who impressed you'), or a 60-second standing ovation for the organizing team.
+The close is what gets photographed and remembered — make it collective, not just competitive.

 The closing moment should take no longer than 15 minutes.
 Large groups lose attention fast.
 End while energy is high, never after it dips.